mohitpai/journey-optimizer.en/help/using/building-journeys/read-segment.md

 >[!NOTE]
 >
 >One-shot Read segment journeys move to the Finished status 30 days after the journey execution.
 For scheduled Read segments, it is 30 days after the execution of the last occurrence.
+>
+>You need to be cautious while using wait activities in recurring read segment journeys as the lifespan of such journeys ends at to the next execution.
+Meaning that if a journey runs daily, the journey instance that started today will last until tomorrow's execution.
+For instance, if you added a 2 days wait in that journey, profiles will always be moved on the next journey execution (so the day after), whether they are in the next run audience or not.
+Profiles will never be able to stay in that journey for 2 days.

 ### Test and publish the journey {#testing-publishing}